nmalinow/nmalinow.github.io/bestcommutesannarbor.md

 ### Retrieving the datasets

-I began with importing the requred libraries.
+I began with importing the requred libraries and previewed the data in Excel since the files were relatively small.
 ```
 %matplotlib notebook
 import pandas as pd